The Lion King:

 "They say a cub can only be born with white fur if both parents have white lions in their ancestry," Vitani noted once she was settled with Kiara on the ground.
 She rubbed her cheek against her daughter, purring lovingly.
 "That's why they're so rare."

 Asante looked up at Simba and smiled timidly.
-"Maybe in a little bit," he mumbled, wrapping his arms around one of Simba's forelimbs.
+"Maybe in a little bit," he mumbled, wrapping his paws around one of Simba's forelimbs.
 "They're not going to call me Uncle, are they?
 I don't feel old enough to be called that."

 Simba leaned down and licked Asante's cheek.
 "We'll figure that out in time."
-Smiling affectionately at Asante, Simba then looked at the rest of his growing family, feeling a sense of peace more profound than anything he'd ever experienced.
+Smiling affectionately at Asante, Simba then looked at the rest of his family, feeling a sense of peace more profound than anything he'd ever experienced.

 The Lion King V: